 It’s that time of year when the festive season is in full swing.
 Christmas can represent an exciting and fun time for children.
-Writing to Father Christmas and promising him that they’ve been a good boy or girl that year, then waiting in anticipation for prized new possessions, is the ultimate goal for many children up and down the country.
-However, the busyness, unpredictable events, social interactions and sensory overload of flashing lights and too much information can, for many children be an overwhelming feat, particularly those with autism and other additional needs.
+Many kids love to write to Father Christmas, then wait in anticipation for gifts and seasonal surprises.
+However, the busyness, unpredictable events, social interactions and sensory overload of flashing lights can, for some children be an overwhelming feat, particularly those with autism and other additional needs.
 Christmas is therefore, not always a welcome time.

-So what can be done to support an anxious child during the run up to crimbo?
-Here’s a few festive tips…
+So what can be done to support anxious children during in run up to the festivities?

 Inform your child that Christmas is coming

-During the run up to Christmas, reassuringly talk to your child about how far away (or near) the date is, why people celebrate it every year and that it’s okay to find this time of year difficult.
+Reassuringly talk to your child about how far away (or near) Christmas is, why people celebrate it every year and that it’s okay to find this time of year difficult.
 Draw pictures to depict what happens on Christmas day, and then discuss what has been drawn in detail.
 This may seem obvious, but many adults just skirt around the subject of Christmas, then all of a sudden the festive seasons appears like a whirlwind of non-stop activities.
 By giving the child the time and space to mentally process and discuss the occasion beforehand, they may feel more informed in the approach towards Christmas.

 Create a Visual Timetable